 We believe that most of the investments that we may acquire in the future will constitute qualifying assets.
 However, we may be precluded from investing in what we believe are attractive investments if such investments are not qualifying assets for purposes of the 1940 Act.
 If a sufficient portion of our assets are not qualifying assets, we could violate the 1940 Act provisions applicable to business development companies.
 As a result of such violation, specific rules under the 1940 Act could prevent us, for example, from making follow-on investments in existing portfolio companies (which could result in the dilution of our position) or could require us to dispose of investments at inappropriate times in order to come into compliance with the 1940 Act.
-If we need to dispose of such investments quickly, it could be difficult to dispose of such investments on favorable terms.
-We may not be able to find a buyer for such investments and, even if we do find a buyer, we may have to sell the investments at a substantial loss.
+If we need to dispose of such investments quickly, it could be difficult to dispose of such investments at a substantial loss.
 Any such outcomes would have a material adverse effect on our business, financial condition and results of operations.